 • "Odds in favour" is a comparison of the probability that an event will occur with the probability that the event will not occur (complementary events).
 For example, the probability that the sum of two dice is 2 is $\frac{1}{36}$ and the probability that the sum of two dice is not 2 is $\frac{35}{36}$.
-The odds in favour of rolling a sum of 2 is $\frac{1}{36}$: $\frac{35}{36}$ or 1:35, since the fractions are both relative to the same whole describe and represent shape, location, and movement by applying geometric properties and spatial relationships in order to navigate the world around them describe and classify cylinders, pyramids, and prisms according to their geometric properties, including plane and rotational symmetry
+The odds in favour of rolling a sum of 2 is $\frac{1}{36}$: $\frac{35}{36}$ or 1 : 35, since the fractions are both relative to the same whole describe and represent shape, location, and movement by applying geometric properties and spatial relationships in order to navigate the world around them describe and classify cylinders, pyramids, and prisms according to their geometric properties, including plane and rotational symmetry

-- A geometric property is an attribute that helps define a class of objects. - Cylinders, pyramids, and prisms represent three broad categories of three-dimensional objects. - There are many attributes that are used to distinguish and define sub-categories or classes of objects, including: - the shape of the base or bases; - the number of bases; - the number of edges and vertices; - whether the object is symmetrical (e.g., whether it has rotational or plane symmetry); - o whether the faces are perpendicular to the bases. - Three-dimensional objects can have rotational symmetry (when an object can rotate around an axis and find a new spin position that matches its original position) and plane symmetry (when an object can be split along a plane to create two symmetrical parts).
+- A geometric property is an attribute that helps define a class of objects. - Cylinders, pyramids, and prisms represent three broad categories of three-dimensional objects. - There are many attributes that are used to distinguish and define sub-categories or classes of objects, including: - the shape of the base or bases; - the number of bases; - the number of edges and vertices; - whether the object is symmetrical (e.g., whether it has rotational or plane symmetry); - $\,\circ\,$ whether the faces are perpendicular to the bases. - Three-dimensional objects can have rotational symmetry (when an object can rotate around an axis and find a new spin position that matches its original position) and plane symmetry (when an object can be split along a plane to create two symmetrical parts).
 Generating property lists and using them to create geometric arguments builds spatial sense.
 Minimum property lists identify the fewest properties needed to identify a class (e.g., if a prism has only one plane of symmetry, it must be an oblique prism).
 The following is a list of some properties for cylinders, prisms, and pyramids.

-Cylinders are bas cylii be o nders have two congruent faces that parallel to each other.
-These are the es of the cylinder.
-The bases of a nder may be circular, or its edges may curved, straight, or some combination urved or straight. • Any cross-section of a cylinder that is allel to the base produces a face that is Cylinders Parathe the circ is a ntical to its base. allel lines (elements) join one base to other.
-If the base of a cylinder is ular, it is a circular cylinder.
-If the base polygon, the cylinder is also a prism. dep join nders may be right-angled or oblique, ending on whether the lines (elements) ing the bases are perpendicular to the Non-Circular Cylinders All of (e.g) oth hav Wh refl sub es or not. cylinders have translational symmetry c, one base can be translated onto the er base), circular right cylinders also e plane and rotational symmetry. ether a cylinder has rotational or ective symmetry can distinguish categories of cylinders. height of a cylinder is the distance ween its bases.
-Special Cylinders: Prisms Prisms Pris two parts of t Any to t A pris to t ms are special types of cylinders, with congruent, polygonal faces that are allel to each other.
-These are the bases he prism.
-The cross-section of a prism that is parallel he base produces a face that is identical he base.
-The cross is named for the shape of its base. sim tha for example, triangle-based prisms (or ply, triangular prisms) have two bases t are triangular, which are joined by allelograms.
-Triangular Prisms
+Cylinders Cylinders have two congruent faces that

+are parallel to each other.
+These are the \square

+bases of the cylinder.
+The bases of a

+cylinder may be circular, or its edges may

+be curved, straight, or some combination

+of curved or straight.

+Any cross-section of a cylinder that is Cylinders

+parallel to the base produces a face that is

+identical to its base.

+Parallel lines (elements) join one base to

+the other.
+If the base of a cylinder is

+circular, it is a circular cylinder.
+If the base

+is a polygon, the cylinder is also a prism.

+Cylinders may be right-angled or oblique,

+depending on whether the lines (elements) Non-Circular Cylinders

+joining the bases are perpendicular to the

+bases or not. \leftarrow

+All cylinders have translational symmetry

+(e.g., one base can be translated onto the

+other base), circular right cylinders also (

+have plane and rotational symmetry.

+Whether a cylinder has rotational or Special Cylinders: Prisms

+reflective symmetry can distinguish

+subcategories of cylinders.

+• The height of a cylinder is the distance

+between its bases.

+Prisms Prisms are special types of cylinders, with

+two congruent, polygonal faces that are

+parallel to each other.
+These are the bases

+of the prism.

+Any cross-section of a prism that is parallel to the base produces a face that is identical

+to the base produces a face that is identical to the base.

+A prism is named for the shape of its base.
+So, for example, triangle-based prisms (or

+simply, triangular prisms) have two bases

+that are triangular, which are joined by Triangular Prisms

+parallelograms.